pete-hayes/netskope-custom-app-connectors/README.md

 # netskope-custom-app-connectors
 A collection of Netskope Custom Connectors I've built to explore and demonstrate what’s possible.
 Some are just fun experiments, others are demos to show off how flexible the platform can be in detecting SaaS app activity.

+### What you’ll find here
+- Custom Connectors for apps not in the Netskope App Catalog
+- Proof-of-concept Custom Connectors I built out of curiosit

 ## Usage
 1. Download or clone this repo.
 2. Login to the Netskope Administrator Portal